 Employment records are another good way to prove your continuous residence in the United States.
 You can use your W-2s (Wage and Tax Statements), pay stubs, union records, and letters from your employers.
 You can ask your employer for a copy of your W-2 forms.
 If you’re a member of a worker union, you can also ask your union representative for any union records.

-Another way to prove continuous residence is through providing rent receipt or utility bill payment documents.
+Another way to prove continuous residence is through providing rent receipts or utility bill payment documents.
 You can get these documents by asking your landlord and utility providers for copies of old receipts and invoices.
 Your rent and utility receipts may be under someone else’s name.
 In this case, you can still use these documents if you include proof that you live in the same household together.

 You can also use deed, mortgage, and rental agreement records to prove your continuous residence.
 If you ask, your property manager should be able to send you a copy of your rental agreement contract.
 You can request a copy of your mortgage agreements by writing a letter to your mortgage provider.
 You can also get a copy by asking for one from your mortgage lender.